 - Copy the code that is generated.
 Note: It will disappear after you reload the page, so make sure you make note of it!

-Adding Amber Electric to your Home Assistant instance can be done via the user interface, by using this My button:
+To add the Amber Electric integration to your Home Assistant instance, use this My button:

 If the above My button doesn’t work, you can also perform the following steps manually: